Alcoholic beverage: Alcopops

+Alcohol powder

+Alcohol powder or powdered alcohol or dry alcohol is a product generally made using micro-encapsulation.
+When reconstituted with water, the powder becomes an alcoholic drink.

+Well drink

+A well drink or rail drink is an alcoholic beverage or mixed drink made using the lower-cost liquors stored within easy reach of the bartender in the bar's "speed rail", "speed rack", or "well", a rack or shelf at a lower level than the bar that the bartender uses to prepare drinks.

 Amount of use

 The average number of people who drink as of 2016 was 39% for males and 25% for females (2.4 billion people in total).
 Females on average drink 0.7 drinks per day while males drink 1.7 drinks per day.
 The rates of drinking varies significantly in different areas of the world.